 If calling by phone, choose option 1 for Inspections, 3 for Planning, 4 for Public Works, or 3 if unsure.
 Employee phone extensions and voice mail boxes for Planning and Inspections have been restored, but not yet for Public Works.
 Call 919-560-4137 to access the employee dial-by-name directory.

 - The Historic Preservation Commission meeting scheduled for May 5 has been cancelled.

 - The regularly-scheduled May 12 Planning Commission meeting is canceled.

 - Engage Durham outreach is suspended until further notice.
 A revised schedule will be sent when conditions permit.

 At this time, meetings below are scheduled, and further information regarding cancellation is pending.
 This web page will be updated if a cancellation does occur.
 Please check with the case planner for case-specific information.

-- Board of Adjustment: April 28 meeting.
+- The Board of Adjustment meeting scheduled for April 28 is pending.

 Verification Letters and Records Requests